-And then it said there for a while longer, and I finally thought, I’ll call procurement, then them the story, and then bring the chair home.
+And then it sat there for a while longer, and I finally thought, maybe I’ll call procurement, tell them the story, and then bring the chair home.

 So I called Jeanne Hoffman, who was taking care of all the restoration, and I said, “Listen, this is a weird thing.
 My grandpa used to work in this building.
 I have his chair.
 Um, and I was thinking, could I do paperwork or whatever to take it home.”

 And she said, “Was your grandfather Judge Doyle?”